macks2008/EmbersRekindled/README.md

 - The limit on most machine upgrades has been removed and replaced with decreased effectiveness above a certain amount
 - Machine upgrades can now be proxied up to 3 blocks away from a machine with mechanical cores, most upgrades lose effectiveness with distance
 - The field chart can now be toggled between displaying the current ember and base ember instead of displaying both at the same time
+- Atmospheric gauges can now be placed in the world and a comparator can read them
+- Resistances from inflictor gems are now added up across all armor pieces
+- Caminite rings now always place in the center even when you click on the edge of a reservoir or camanite ring
+- The recipe tem and fluid transfers now produces 3 transfers instead of 1
+- The question mark in the bottom left of the codex now glows to draw attention to it
+- Ember production now generates 1/4th of the steam so boilers don't instantly explode on pressure refineries
+- The mean cannon requires at least 1000 ember in it to fire, which is the minimum required to initate alchemy
+- The cinder staff and blazing ray now allow you to walk at normal speed while charging, sprinting is still prevented

 ## Things I want to change:
 - There's a cool document with some of Elucent's plans for Embers, quite a bit of it has already been implemented by bord but there's also some ideas for some major changes and a port would be an ideal moment to implement them: https://github.com/RCXcrafter/EmbersRekindled/blob/rekindled/docs/elucent-plans.txt